thedynamiclinker/sudocode/psalms/How To Do.md

 - Code: Do it.
 - Tests: Check if we did it.
-- PR: Give to friends, get hi-fives.
+- PR: Give gift to friends.
+Get hi-fives.

 Love code again.